Volunteering with Inclusion Melbourne – Frequently Asked Questions (FAQ’s)

 As a volunteer there are a number of important responsibilities.
 They include:

 - All volunteers once recruited, must complete an induction session.
-If you are a Community Visitor Scheme (CVS) volunteer, then you will need to complete an online induction session specific to the aged care sector and your role.
-The CVS online induction session is hosted by Multiple Sclerosis Limited and will take approximately 30 mins to complete
+If you are a Aged Care Volunteer Visitor, then you will need to complete an online induction session specific to the aged care sector and your role.
+The Aged Care Volunteer Visitors Scheme (ACVVS) online induction session is hosted by Multiple Sclerosis Limited and will take approximately 30 mins to complete

 - For all other volunteers you are required to complete the NDIS New Worker induction module online session (This will take approx. 20 -45 mins to complete) and also attend Inclusion Melbourne’s induction session.